-By Chloe Howard, a Solicitor of Matthews Folbigg, in our Insolvency, Restructuring and Debt Recovery Group
+By Andrew Hack, Solicitor, and Stephen Mullette, Principal, of Matthews Folbigg Lawyers, in our Insolvency, Restructuring and Debt Recovery Group.

 As mentioned in yesterday’s blog, the Australian Government announced it would introduce a bill, to be fast-tracked through the Parliament, to address the economic crisis as a result of COVID-19.
 The bill was proposed on 23 March 2020 with the third reading agreed to in the Senate on the same day.
 As at 24 March 2020 it has passed both houses.

 Much of the legislation provides substantial subsidies to businesses as well as payments to individuals affected by the economic downturn.
 However, a significant part of it provides relief to distressed businesses.
 The main changes are:

 - An increase in the cap on issuing creditors statutory demands from $2,000 to $20,000;

 - An increase in the cap on issuing bankruptcy notices from $5,000 to $20,000;

 - For both statutory creditors statutory demands and bankruptcy notices, the period of compliance has been increased from 21 days to 6 months; and